-- a.
-Semesters of leave, pursuant to the VZS; - b.
-Extended absence due to sickness or military service; - c.
-Childcare or caring for close relatives; - d.
-Delays due to research-related activities such as stays abroad. - 4 Candidates may submit multiple requests to extend the duration of their doctorate.
-For each additional request, they must provide proof of the compelling reasons for their inability to complete their doctorate within the already extended duration. - 5 As a rule, the vice dean of the graduate school decides on the request within 30 days.
+- 3 Important reasons for an extension include, in particular: - a.
+Extended absence due to illness or military service; - b.
+Childcare or caring for close relatives; - c.
+Delays due to research-related activities such as stays abroad. - 4 Applications to extend the duration of the doctorate may be submitted several times.
+For each further application, the principal supervisor and the doctoral candidate must provide proof of the important reasons why it was not possible to complete the doctorate within the already extended duration. - 5 As a rule, the vice dean of the graduate school decides on the request within 30 days.
 The vice dean may request further proof or obtain reports.